ProFormA/proformaxml/Whitepaper_SubmissionResponse.md

 Using the inline-task-zip element, a task may be included as a ZIP file in the submission.
 The content of the inline-task-zip element must be encoded to Base64.

-The inline-task-zip has the following elements:
+The inline-task-zip has the following attributes:

 - **uuid**